ahmad-amjad/Xeneta-Web-App-UI-Tests/README.md

 1. Automated UI Tests for some features of Xeneta's Website using .Net Core, Selenium, Specflow and Nunit
 2. Runs with current chrome version: 89.0.4389.114
 3. Selenium.WebDriver.ChromeDriver package can be updated for future verisons via Nuget Manager in Visual Studio 2019
+4. Target framework version for the project is .Net Core 2.1

 # Running tests using Visual Studio 2019
 1. Open XenetaWebApp.Tests.sln file from visual studio